-Calamine lotion can help relieve the itching, stinging, and burning sensations that often occur with minor skin conditions.
-Its uses include treating sunburn, acne, and insect bites.
+Calamine lotion has various uses.
+These can include treating sunburn, acne, and insect bites.
+It can help relieve the itching, stinging, and burning sensations that occur with these and other minor skin conditions.

 In this article, we discuss the main uses of calamine lotion, how to use it, and the possible side effects.